FTX founder keeps talking, ignoring typical legal strategy

 “Prosecutors love when defendants shoot their mouths off,” said Daniel R. Alonso, a former federal prosecutor who is now a white-collar criminal defense attorney.
 If Bankman-Fried’s public comments before trial can be proven false during the trial, it may undermine his credibility with a jury, he said.

-Bankman-Fried’s most immediate concern, however, is a recent private communication.
+Bankman-Fried returned to Manhattan federal court on Thursday for a hearing into whether his bail package will be altered to prevent witness tampering.
 Prosecutors say he sent an encrypted message over the Signal texting app on Jan.
 15 to the general counsel of FTX US, a likely witness for the government.

-Bankman-Fried will be back in a New York court Thursday, where a judge could impose new bail restrictions because of what could be seen as an attempt to influence a witness.
+Lawyers were scheduled to submit more information to Judge Lewis A. Kaplan by Monday before he makes a decision about the bail package.
+Bankman-Fried has been confined with electronic monitoring to his parents’ home in Palo Alto, California, since December.

 Before its collapse, FTX was the world’s second-largest crypto exchange and Bankman-Fried, 30, was its CEO and a billionaire several times over, at least on paper.
 Celebrities and politicians alike vouched for FTX and its founder, and Bankman-Fried was considered a leading figure in the crypto world.